OnePear96/ConcreteClassification/README.md

 ## Why ResNet-18?

 We explored saturation, exposure and brightness normalization during data augmentation, an additional mask channel during training, edge-extraction operators and YOLO.
-These approaches did not clearly outperform ResNet-18, so we kept it as the final model.
+These approaches did not clearly outperform ResNet-18.
+Given the relatively simple crop-level classification task and the limited dataset, we retained ResNet-18 to avoid unnecessary model complexity and reduce the risk of overfitting.

 ## ResNet-18 error examples